miker704/Strife/patches.md

     - Added Autofocus on text message area input in dmServers.
     - Added Autofocus on text message area input in Servers.
     - Added Autofocus on text message area input in add friends input.
+    - Re-modeled invite members to server modal to reflect that of discords and is no longer a re-hashed version of the create dmServer modal.

 ## Backend Changes